-Level 4 modules introduce the student to a range of formation studies to ensure a basic knowledge and understanding of the main programme subject areas to underpin the whole academic programme along with an insight into the structure of the industry and the professions operating within the built environment.
-Project activity aims to provide the bridge and link between all discrete subject areas to examine the holistic dimension of the building process from inception to completion.
+Modules introduce the student to a range of foundation studies to ensure a basic knowledge and understanding of the main programme subject areas to underpin the whole academic programme along with an insight into the structure of the industry and the professions operating within the built environment.
+Project activity aims to provide the bridge between all discrete subject areas.